boscacci/Arduino-Subway-Clock/readme.md

 # 12. Don't miss your train!

   If you're still reading, thanks for reading me.
-Now, credit where credit is due:
+Now, credit where credit is due!
+Thanks to:

-  Rob Boscacci & Zach Kuperstein for making this!
+  Zach Kuperstein for toiling in an unfamiliar language and making the instructions as clear as possible!

   Jon Thornton for making the MTA's GTFS protobuf accessible.